MITLibraries/dome-reports/README.md

     - SQLite3 database (included in Python 3.7+, but is installed separately for optional non-Python access)

       For excel spreadsheet support in pandas, the following may be required:

           -> pip3 install --upgrade wheel
           -> pip3 install --upgrade setuptools

+#### Recommended overall directory structure

+The following directory setup is aimed at providing maximum separation between a git development environment, a production environment and a test environment.
+Python virtual environments are optional, but further separating the Python virtual environments allows easily switching between, say, different versions of Python.

+        drp_root                # name can vary
+        ├──git_repo             # clone or unzip the github repository here, the subdirectory name can vary ├──prod                 # production area; created by the deploy_prod.sh script ├──test                 # test area; created by the deploy_test.sh script ├──venv3.7              # optional python virtual environment
+        ├──venv3.8              # as needed
+        ├──tmp                  # as needed

 #### Deploy scripts

-- The script **deploy_prod.sh** is a zsh script that creates a parallel directory to be used in production, including:
+The deploy scripts **deploy_prod.sh** and **deploy_test.sh** are used to create the separate production and test environments and populated them with the required subdirectories and files.
+There are no interdependencies between **prod** and  **test**.

+Both scripts do the following:

     - subdirectories are created
     - scripts are copied
-    - an SQLite3 database is is created with the necessary tables
+    - an SQLite3 database is created with the necessary tables; the databases names are distinct.

-- The script **deploy_test.sh** creates a similar directory in parallel to be used for testing.
-The database name is distinct.
 Care should be used to avoid moving data into the wrong database.

-- The directory/file structure in production and test:
+- The directory/file structure in both **prod** and **test**:

 ```
-        drp_prod/  **or**  drp_test/
         ├── docs/                      #
         ├── imports/                   #  for Postgres query result data files (.tsv)
         ├── imports_completed          #  for import files after successful reporting
         ├── logs
         ├── postgres                   #  scripts for retrieving import data
         ├── reports/                   #  generated reports
         │
         ├── drp<...>-db                #  the SQLite3 database (do not delete! keep a backup!)
         ├── import_data.py             #  Python script with options for all imports of Postgres query data
+        ├── collection_item_counts.py  #  Python script to generate time-series reports of item counts for all collections
-        └── <...>.py            #  various Python scripts for the different reports
+        └── <...>.py                   #  other Python scripts for the different reports

 ```